cb-geo/mpm-doc/theory/material/newtonian.md

    * Stokes condition: $K = \frac{2}{3}\mu + \lambda = 0.$

-where, $\lambda$ and $\mu$ are Lame constants.
+where $\mu$ and $\lambda$ are Lame constants.
 In general, the Stokes condition does not hold.
 For Newtonian fluids, incompressibility does not necessarily imply that $\tilde \sigma = − p$.

 The thermodynamic pressure $p$ is calculated as